 GTS Start Slot: This field specifies the first slot of the allocated GTS.

+Immediately Valid: If the field is set to 1 the GTS becomes effective in the same superframe, the GTS Descriptor element was received.
+Otherwise, the GTS becomes effective in the following superframe.

 GTS Length: This field specifies the duration of the GTS in superframe slots.
 Multi-OFE Feedback Element

 Element ID: 0x0008

-Needs sequence number or beacon number?

 The Multi-OFE Feedback element is used to transfer multi-OFE channel feedback from a device to the coordinator of the OWPAN.